As an Amazon Associate we earn from qualifying purchases.

 - Fast f/5.6 constant aperture for beautiful out of focus backgrounds and low light performance

 Another Nikon lens option for sports is the Nikon AF-P 70-300mm f/4.5-5.6 E ED VR.
-It gives you the balance between quality and value for money.
+It gives you the balance between quality and affordability.

 One of the most outstanding features of the lenses is a wide zoom that extends way out to 300mm, bringing a closer view of the moving subject to shoot those memorable sporting actions.